Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Information Extraction Estimate Generation

 where the agent has acquired a state which involves $k$ partial sums of the $d$ populations making up $\rho_\beta$.
 Note that the coupling $U_{\text{IE}}$ as defined in Eq.~\eqref{eq:coupling}, does not perturb the unknown state of the system, allowing the agent to couple multiple probes sequentially to the system.
 By choosing different controlled rotations in each round, the agent can obtain different information about the system without disturbing it.

 \paragraph*{Different Partitions \& Different Measurements.} With access to a given $k$-level probe, an agent may choose to couple it with the $d$-level system they wish to learn in different ways, corresponding to various levels of control.
-The number of possible couplings can be determined by counting the number of $d$-tuples $\underbrace{\_ \, \_ \, \_ \, \dots \, \_ }_{d}$, where each entry can take one of $k$ possible symbols, with each symbol representing a specific partition.
+The number of possible couplings can be determined by counting the number of $k$-tuples, where each entry in the tuple can take one of $d$ possible symbols, with each symbol representing a specific partition.
 However, we exclude cases where all entries are filled with the same symbol, of which there are $k$, as well as account for the permutations.
 Consequently, the total number of distinct couplings is given by $\frac{k^{d}-k}{k!} = \frac{k^{d-1}-1}{(k-1)!}$.

 We may ask how many couplings result in partitions of the same size, where the energy levels of the system are coupled non-equivalently to the energy levels of the probe.
 These couplings represent different measurement outcomes with the same level of control.
 We refer to these couplings with partitions of the same size as a \textit{measurement setting}, which we represent by the vector $\vec{t} = [t_0, t_1, \ldots, t_{k-1}]$.
-Here $t_i$ denotes the number of times the symbol $i$ appears in the $d$-tuple and so the number of energy levels in the $i$th partition, $|\mathcal{P}_i| = t_i$.
-Note that the sum of the elements of $\vec{t}$ must always equal $d$, $\sum^{k-1}_{i = 0} t_i = d$ to correspond to possible $d$-tuples.
-Therefore the no. of vectors $\vec{t}$ corresponds to the number of possible $d$-tuples of a given \textit{type}.
+Here $t_i$ denotes the number of times the symbol $i$ appears in the $k$-tuple and so the number of energy levels in the $i$th partition, $|\mathcal{P}_i| = t_i$.
+Note that the sum of the elements of $\vec{t}$ must always equal $d$, $\sum^{k-1}_{i = 0} t_i = d$ to correspond to the $d$ populations of $\ms S$.
+Therefore the no. of vectors $\vec{t}$ corresponds to the number of possible $k$-tuples of a given \textit{type} i.e. those that sum to $d$.
 In this way the number of \textit{measurement outcomes, probes, and estimates} for a given \textit{measurement setting} is

 where $r$ is the number of repetitions in $\vec t$.
 We will denote the set of possible estimate $\omega_i$ for a given measurement setting using the set $\Omega$.

 To make this more concrete, consider an agent attempting to learn the thermal state of a 4-level system with diagonal elements $(p_0, p_1, p_2, p_3)$ using a qubit probe.
 There are two possible measurement settings.
 The first setting corresponds to $\binom{4}{1,3}$, yielding the probe states $(p_0, p_1 + p_2 + p_3)$, $(p_1, p_0 + p_2 + p_3)$, $(p_2, p_0 + p_1 + p_3)$, and $(p_3, p_0 + p_1 + p_2)$, which represent the four possible measurement outcomes for $d = 4$ and $\vec{t} = [1,3]$.
 The second setting, corresponding to less control, mixes more energy levels together, resulting in three possible measurement outcomes with the probe states $(p_0 + p_1, p_2 + p_3)$, $(p_0 + p_2, p_1 + p_3)$, and $(p_0 + p_3, p_1 + p_2)$, for $d = 4$ and $\vec{t} = [2,2]$.